GitLibrary/SSI/README.md

-### Alpha Numeric Sequential Incrementor
+### String Sequence Incrementor 'SSI'
-ANSI is a PHP based library which provides a sequential increment in an alpha numeric string order like this:
+SSI is a PHP based library which provides a sequential increment in an alpha numeric string order like this:

 ```
 Old String - ZZZ